young people with boarder or renters

 Task type: Boarders/Renters

-YSSU will send you a notification via ART if you need to contact the young person who is the boarder/renter to confirm the amount of board/rent they pay.
+YSSU will send you a notification via ART if you need to contact the young person who is the boarder, renter or landlord to confirm the amount of board or rent they pay or receive.

 Note: Use existing approved methods to contact the young person.